 Another component of this tent is that it requires two adjustable trekking poles for setup.
 For most backpackers and thru-hikers this will not be a problem, but it limits the usage for activities like bike packing, car camping, or for river or lake trips.
 To combat this limitation, Zpacks sells tent poles that perfectly fit the Duplex, at an additional cost of $58 and an addition of 5 ounces combined.
 One can also buy their Flex Tent Upgrade for $125, which includes the components and poles to make this tent completely free standing, with the weight cost of 10 more ounces.

 Setting up the Duplex is not as intuitive or as easily managed by one person as a freestanding tent that includes poles like the Nemo Hornet 2P or Big Agnes Fly Creek HV2 Platinum.

-However, with a little practice, and given that there isn't a howling wind, this tent can be quickly assembled alone.
-The crux comes in perfectly locating the stake placements, which takes a few setups to get the hang of.
+However, with a little practice, and given that there isn't a howling wind, this tent can quickly assemble alone.
+The crux comes in correctly locating the stake placements, which takes a few setups to get the hang of.
 It can also be frustrating to keep one trekking pole standing upright in place without letting it fall over as you run around and stake out the corners on the opposite side.
-We found that we often needed to adjust a stake or two after the tent was standing in order to ensure tautness all around.
-In short, setting up this tent takes a bit of practice, and one should actually read the instructions provided by Zpacks and conduct a few trial runs at home before staring down an impending thunderstorm out in the wild.
+We found that we often needed to adjust a stake or two after the tent was standing to ensure tautness all around.
+In short, setting up this tent takes a bit of practice, and one should read the instructions provided by Zpacks and conduct a few trial runs at home before staring down an impending thunderstorm out in the wild.